heavy-razzer/APITest/README.md

 - To run one test set from project, use `mvn -Dtest=*** test` , where '***' is name of test class (see previous item)

 Assumptions:
 - Framework will compare only JSONs.
-If request returned something else (or responce cant ne parsed to JSON), comparison result will be FALSE
+If request returned something else (or response cant be parsed to JSON), comparison result will be FALSE

+Note:
+- No multi-threaded execution.
+Sorry.